 “For much of the Middle Ages, the crossbow was considered to be one of the most destabilizing weapons in existence, not unlike today’s nuclear, chemical and biological weapons.”

-No one, neither a king in full suit of armour nor lowly conscript in homespun, could escape a well-aimed crossbow bolt.
-And that was something Medieval elites feared would shatter the natural order of society.
+And that was something Medieval elites feared might shatter the natural order of society.

-As a result: the highest authority of the day, the Roman Catholic Church, called for an outright ban on the weapon.
-And the Vatican wasn’t messing around — violating the decree could lead to excommunication, or worse: damnation of the soul.
+Not surprisingly, the highest European authority of the day, the Roman Catholic Church, called for an outright ban on the weapon.
+And the Vatican wasn’t messing around — violating its decree could lead to excommunication, or worse: damnation of the soul.
 Strong language, to be sure.
 In fact, for much of the Middle Ages, the crossbow was considered to be one of the most destabilizing weapons in existence, not unlike today’s nuclear, chemical and biological weapons.

 The Ancient Crossbow

 of course, crossbows were by no means cutting edge technology in the Medieval period.
 Evidence suggests that the weapons were used by armies in Ancient China as far back as the 5th Century BCE.
 Classical Greek historians referred to arrow-firing catapults in the 399 BCE and Ancient Roman legions had a series of large crew-operated crossbows known as ballistas.
 By the Middle Ages, many armies across Europe trained ordinary commoners to operate crossbows, or as they were known then: arbalests.
 They were particularly effective against knights in armour.